Parties reach $6.3 million settlement over Bella Vista stump dump fire

-BELLA VISTA -- A settlement has been reached in a lawsuit concerning the Bella Vista stump dump fire that burned for months.
+BELLA VISTA -- A $6.3 million settlement has been reached in a lawsuit that claimed smoke from a stump dump fire hurt nearby residents.

 A jury trial on the matter was set to begin Aug.
 2 in Benton County Circuit Judge Brad Karren's court.

-Oliver is one of the attorneys for the plaintiffs who sued seeking compensation for the damages they say they suffered from the fire's smoke and noxious fumes.
+Oliver is one of the attorneys for the plaintiffs, who sued seeking compensation for damages they say they suffered from the fire's smoke and noxious fumes.

 The Bella Vista Property Owners Association operated the dump from 2003 to 2016 on land leased from Blue Mountain Storage.
 The dump was a convenience for builders and residents in the area needing to dispose of organic matter, including leaves.
 By the time the fire was found burning underground, Brown's Tree Service had purchased the land.